 In different plant species, the dose of MeJA affects the trade-off between growth and resistance.
-For example, rice seeds treated with 2.5 mM methyl jasmonate induce resistance against rice weevil while maintaining growth, and tomato seeds treated with a 0.05 - 1 mM dose of methyl jasmonate suppress tomato fruit worm larval performance while maintaining growth and germination (Paudel et al., 2014).
-Worral et al. (2012) showed that performance of spider mites, Manduca sexta and Myzus persicae on tomato plants was reduced when seeds were treated with 3 mM methyl jasmonate.
+For example, rice seeds treated with 2.5 mM MeJA induce resistance against rice weevil while maintaining growth, and tomato seeds treated with a 0.05 - 1 mM dose of MeJA suppress tomato fruit worm larval performance while maintaining growth and germination (Paudel et al., 2014).
+Worral et al. (2012) showed that performance of spider mites, Manduca sexta and Myzus persicae on tomato plants is reduced when seeds were treated with 3 mM MeJA.
 While the root length was shorter in seedlings emerging from 3 mM MeJA treated seeds compared to untreated controls, there was no long-term effect on plant height and fruit weight (Worrall et al., 2012).
 In our system, corn seeds treated with any concentration of MeJA between 0.2 mM to 0.8 mM using the wet or conventional seed treatment method showed no difference in percent germination 5 days after sowing.
-When we look at the daily germination in the wet treatment, we see some delays, but converged by day 5.
-This delay in germination may have caused the reduction in plant height seen at 14 days in the wet treatment, however in the conventional seed treatments we don’t see any differences in plant height.
+Although we did observe a delay in the daily germination in the wet treatment, the seedlings growth converged by day 5.
+This delay in germination may have caused the reduction in plant height seen at day 14 in the wet treatment.
+However, in the conventional seed treatments, we ddid not see any differences in plant height.
 Therefore, the costs of the conventional seed treatment method appeared less than the aqueous method.
 While the bioassays in this study focused on the 0.2 and 0.4 mM MeJA treatment, the low costs of growth even at higher concentrations may allow for higher doses in the field.
-Taken together, the dose of MeJA needed to treat seeds is unique to each plant species but that it is possible to find doses of MeJA that can induce resistance without incurring a high growth cost.
+Taken together, the dose of MeJA needed to treat seeds is unique to each plant species, but it is possible to find doses of MeJA that can induce resistance without incurring a high growth cost.

-Prior research has shown that metabolic activity of the germinating seeds drives adult preference.
-Weston and Miller (1989) found that the Delia platura adults preferred to lay eggs on germinating lima bean seedlings over surrogate artificial seedlings, suggesting that the flies do not need visual cues from the germinating seeds but are attracted to other chemical stimulus from the germinating seeds (Weston and Miller, 1989).
+Prior research has shown that metabolic activity of the germinating seeds drives adult fly preference.
+Weston and Miller (1989) found that the adults prefer to lay eggs on germinating lima bean seedlings over surrogate artificial seedlings, suggesting that the flies do not need visual cues from the germinating seeds but are attracted to other chemical stimulus from the germinating seeds (Weston and Miller, 1989).
 Likewise, in corn most of the oviposition by D. platura happens before the seedlings have emerged from the soil.
 MeJA seed treatment is known to affect volatile emissions from plants emerging from treated seeds (Smart et al., 2013; Strapasson et al., 2014).
-Volatile compounds from MeJA treated lupin seeds deter oviposition by Delia platura (Erazo-Garcia et al., 2021).
-Volatiles could be playing a role in oviposition decisions on corn seeds.
-Our results with stage matched seeds show that the precise developmental stage in the days immediately after germination is not the determinant of where eggs are laid, also suggesting that it is chemosensory information from the MeJA treated corn seeds that causes reduced oviposition.
+Volatile compounds from MeJA treated lupin seeds deter oviposition by D. platura (Erazo-Garcia et al., 2021).
+Volatiles may play a role in oviposition decisions on corn seeds.
+Our results with stage matched seeds suggest that the precise developmental stage in the days immediately after germination is not the determinant of where the eggs are laid.
+Rather, it is chemosensory information from the MeJA treated corn seeds that causes reduced oviposition.
 Although larvae performance could have been affected by host volatiles, MeJA could also affect other seed and seedling traits.
 For example, in lupin, MeJA seed treatment induces expression of genes involved in jasmonate biosynthesis, including lipoxygenase and allene oxide synthase, as well as terpene synthesis and the antioxidant pathway in the embryonic axis (Erazo-Garcia et al., 2021).
-Methyl jasmonate may affect many plant traits that contribute to resistance to seed corn maggot.
+MeJA may affect many plant traits that contribute to resistance to seed corn maggot.